Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 Did you know that the word 'streusel' comes from the German word 'streuen' which means 'to sprinkle' or 'to scatter'?
 And that is exactly what we are doing here.
 The streusel is sprinkled over the top of the muffins before they are placed in the oven.
 What I especially like about this recipe is that you do not make the streusel from a separate batter.
-Instead it is made from a portion of the cake batter, that you simply add a little melted butter to.
-Although ground cinnamon would seem like the obvious spice to add to the streusel, I have resisted doing this as I want these muffins to burst with the flavor of blueberries.
+Instead it is made from a portion of the muffin batter, that you simply add a little melted butter to.
 As always, look for blueberries that are firm, plump, fragrant, and are covered with a dusty white bloom.
 The white bloom is the blueberry's natural protection against the sun and is a sign of freshness.
 And be sure to check the underside of the container for any wet spots or staining.
-Discard any soft, moldy, or crushed berries.
+Discard any soft, moldy, or crushed berries and remove any stems.
+Once you remove the Blueberry Streusel Muffins from the oven you can place the muffins under the broiler if you would like the streusel to be golden brown and crisp.
+Just watch them carefully so they don't burn.

-Blueberry Streusel Muffins: Preheat oven to 350 degrees F (177 degrees C).
-Place rack in middle of oven.
-Line 16 - 18 muffin cups with paper liners or spray with a non stick vegetable spray.
+Blueberry Streusel Muffins: Preheat oven to 350 degrees F (180 degrees C).
+Place rack in center of oven.
+Line 14 - 16 muffin cups with paper liners or lightly butter the muffin cups or spray them with a non stick vegetable spray.

-In a measuring cup mix together the milk, eggs, and vanilla extract.
+In a bowl whisk the eggs with the milk and vanilla extract.

 Blueberry Streusel Muffins: